Meet Noam Bramson

 Through his dedicated public service, Noam Bramson has acquired a reputation for effective, responsive, and visionary leadership.

-Bramson has served as the Mayor of New Rochelle since January 2006 and was reelected most recently in 2011 with a record-breaking 79% of the vote.
+Bramson has served as the Mayor of New Rochelle since January 2006 and has been reelected four times by landslide margins, most recently in November 2019.
 Prior to becoming Mayor, Bramson served for ten years on the New Rochelle City Council.

 Bramson has been at the forefront of efforts to strengthen New Rochelle’s economy, environment, safety, and quality of life.
-He has worked successfully to attract new private investment to New Rochelle’s central business district and to forge public-private partnerships aimed at job creation and economic growth.
-He has been a strong advocate for thoughtful community and regional planning, spearheaded the creation of New Rochelle’s first Sustainability Plan, promoted efforts to establish new public access to the Long Island Sound shore, and adopted new land use policies to preserve open space and protect neighborhoods from overdevelopment.
-A strong advocate for his city, Bramson has secured grants for critical infrastructure priorities, including the enhancement of major transportation corridors and the rehabilitation of New Rochelle’s playing fields.
-And Bramson has worked in concert with public safety professionals to bring New Rochelle’s crime rate down to a forty-year low.
+He has worked successfully to forge public-private partnerships aimed at job creation and economic growth, culminating in the most ambitious downtown development initiative in New Rochelle’s history.
+He has been a strong advocate for thoughtful community planning, including the creation of New Rochelle’s award-winning Sustainability Plan, efforts to establish new public access to the Long Island Sound shore, approval of new

 Bramson is a life-long Westchester resident and a product of the New Rochelle public schools.
 Bramson went on to Harvard University, where he completed his undergraduate degree in three years, and then received a Masters degree in Public Policy.

-Bramson has served on the Boards of numerous civic organizations, including the New Rochelle Campership Fund, the Castle Gallery, the Fund for Educational Excellence, the New Rochelle Council of Community Services, the Westchester Jewish Council, and the United Way of New Rochelle.
+Bramson has served in leadership roles in numerous civic organizations.
+He is a member of the Government & Finance Working Group for the Regional Plan Association, a member of the founding Board of Directors of Sustainable Westchester, and a past Board Member of the Westchester Jewish Council.
+Locally, he has served on the Boards of the New Rochelle Campership Fund, the Castle Gallery, the Fund for Educational Excellence, the New Rochelle Council of Community Services, and the United Way of New Rochelle.